peterso/robotlearningblock/README.md

 - [Done] setup wifi greeter to allow user to supply own wifi ssid and password
 - [TODO] report the load cell readings on the task box surface
 - [Done] report the state of the task box over USB
-- [TODO] device has a digital twin that can be represented in a robot simulator
+- [TODO] device has a digital twin that can be represented in a robot simulator i.e. RViz
-- [TODO] task board reports are integrated into a Microsoft Azure IoT dashboard
+- [Done] task board reports are integrated into a Microsoft Azure IoT dashboard
+- [TODO] integrate bluetooth power meter into task board telemetry

 ### System Architecture